axelvaldez/radical-companies/_posts/Posts/2022-10/2022-10-23-in-the-national-interest.markdown

  <p>However, it all happened a long time ago and by now we are happy to believe that &ldquo;nations&rdquo; have always been this way.
 Kind of like a perfect result of evolution.</p>

 <h1>Lingua Franca</h1>
  <p>You can fake culture, but not language.
-Let’s go with a common language, then, as the main requirement for becoming a nation.
-In that case, much of the world is becoming an American English-speaking nation.</p>
+Let&rsquo;s assume a common language as the main requirement for a nation.</p>
- <p>This time the amalgamation is brought about not by force, but by commerce.
-Maybe it is turning out to be a good thing after all.
-Today,</p>
+ <p>In that case, much of the world is becoming an American English-speaking nation.
+This time the amalgamation is brought about not by force, but by commerce.
+So, maybe it is turning out to be a good thing after all.</p>
+ <p>Today,</p>
  <ul>
   <li>A lot of people can communicate with one another.</li>
   <li>A lot of people can see they share common problems.</li>